Generalized Filippov solutions for systems with prescribed-time convergence: Motivating examples

 The next example shows that, for systems that do \emph{not} feature prescribed-time convergence, continuability of bounded solutions can fail due to yet another problem. \begin{exmp} Consider system \eqref{eq:sys} with

 with $T \in \RR_{> 0}$.
 For $\x_0 \in \RR^2$, $t_0 \in [0,T)$, the unique (and bounded) classical solution is given by $\x : [t_0, T) \to \RR^2$ defined as $\x(t) = \M(T-t) \M(T-t_0)^{-1} \x_0$ with

-It is depicted in Fig.~\ref{fig:cont}.
+Fig.~\ref{fig:cont} exemplarily depicts it for $T = 1$.
 Since $\lim_{t \to T} \x(t)$ does not exist for $\x_0 \ne \bm{0}$, every nontrivial function that satisfies \eqref{eq:sys} almost everywhere on $(T-\epsilon, T+\epsilon)$ with $\epsilon > 0$ is \emph{discontinuous} at $t = T$.
 As a consequence, no nontrivial classical solutions exist on intervals of this form.\mex \end{exmp}

-Recall that a function is absolutely continuous if and only if it is continuous, has bounded variation, and satisfies Lusin's N-property \citep{gordon1994integrals}.
+Recall again that absolute continuity is equivalent to the three properties continuity, boundedness of variation, and Lusin's N-property.
 While Lusin's property cannot conceivably be lost, solutions near $t = T$ fail to exist due to a lack of bounded variation in Example~\ref{exmp:bv} and due to a lack of continuity in Example~\ref{exmp:cont}.
 It is clear that, in the latter example, any attempt to continuously continue solutions must fail.
 However, intuitively, solutions in the former example should be continuable by the zero solution.

 The present communique addresses this issue by proposing a generalized Filippov solution definition, which guarantees existence and continuability of solutions under very mild conditions.
-In particular, it will be shown that the proposed generalized Filippov solutions are always continuable to $[t_0, \infty)$ for systems whose origin is attractive, in prescribed time or otherwise.
+In particular, it will be shown that the proposed generalized Filippov solutions are always continuable to the interval $[t_0, \infty)$ for systems whose origin is attractive, in prescribed time or otherwise.